chauser/CameraConfiguration/README.md

 Our experience is that limiting the camera bandwidth to the dashboard to 1-1.5 Mbps is desirable/necessary to avoid interfering with the driverstation's control role.
 Be aware that on-field bandwidth is limited to a maximum of 4Mbps.
 In some venues, wifi interference has caused lower limits to be imposed.

 Getting under 1Mbps typically requires a resolution sent to the dashboard of about 320x240 (4:3) or 384x240 (~16:10), a frame rate of 15fps, and a compression setting of 15-50.
 Recommendation: for a camera used only as a driving camera, set the video mode to whatever the camera has that is close to 320x240 or 384x240, fps to 15.
-In the camera server defaults set the compression to something in the range 15 to 50 but do not set the resolution or frame rate -- thereby accepting what the camera is doing natively and so minimizing the cpu load.
+Set the camera server stream default for compression to something in the range 15 to 50 but do not set the resolution or frame rate -- thereby accepting what the camera is doing natively and thereby minimizing the cpu load.

 If you want to use a camera both as a driving camera and a vision camera, you'll probably need the native resolution to be higher -- at least 640x480, perhaps much higher.
 It will require significant cpu resources to sufficiently compress and rescale the video to achieve the desired bandwidth target.
-This is probably a really bad idea on a robo rio 1, not a great idea on a robo rio 2, and would probably be fine with a raspberry pi (or the like) as your vision processor.
+This is probably a really bad idea on a roboRIO 1, not a great idea on a roboRIO 2, and would probably be fine with a raspberry pi (or the like) as your vision processor.

 Avoid RTSP-only IP cameras.
 Although you can probably make them work it seems like a waste of time given that adequate USB cameras are available and relatively easy to use.

 ### Camera idiosyncracies:

- -   choose a camera that supports MPEG pixel modes; others require work from the cpu that is avoided by MPEG modes.
-All the cameras discussed below support MPEG modes.
+ -   choose a camera that supports MJPEG pixel modes; others require work from the cpu that is avoided by MJPEG modes.
+All the cameras discussed below support MJPEG modes.

- -   the **Microsoft Lifecam HD-3000** (currently $25 at Amazon) has a few video modes in close to what is recommended above.
+ -   the **Microsoft Lifecam HD-3000** (currently $25 at Amazon) has a few video modes close to what is recommended above.
 It also has a fairly wide field of view.
-For configured video modes above 15fps, regardless of resolution, it may only achieve 15fps (or even 8 fps) depending on the scene complexity and exposure settings
+For configured video modes above 15fps, regardless of resolution, it may only achieve 15fps (or even 10 fps) depending on the scene complexity and exposure settings

  -   [this ELP camera](https://www.amazon.com/gp/product/B071D3S43S/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&th=1)  has an ultra-wide-angle lens and a few video modes near the sweet spot.
 Video modes with frame rates above 15 may be curtailed by scene complexity and exposure settings.
-Also, weirdly, this camera seems to only do higher frame rates if the 60Hz flicker frequency is selected -- not that it has much effect on image quality.
+Also, weirdly, this camera seems to only do higher frame rates if the 60Hz power_line_frequency is selected -- though this setting seems to have little or no effect on image quality.

  -   the **Logitech C260** camera (obsolete; the C270 model is available at about the same price as the HD-3000; of course, differences in capabilities and performance are unknowable without having one in hand) has very limited choices for VideoMode near the sweet spot.
 It also has a somewhat narrower field of view than the HD-3000 and exhibits color/exposure anomalies sometimes, especially when using wpilibpi.

  - **The Raspberry Pi Camera Module** (experience with V2): this has a large sensor, good field of view and pretty much arbitrary choice of resolution and frame rate.
-The main disadvantages are: it doesn't work on the roboRIO, only a Pi or Pi clone; each Raspberry Pi can only support one camera module; and the camera must be located within a few inches of the Raspberry Pi.
+The main disadvantages are: it doesn't work on the roboRIO, only on a Pi or Pi clone; each Raspberry Pi can only support one camera module; and the camera must be located within a few inches of the Raspberry Pi.

 ### Latency and latency experiments

 Our experience is that latency (time from when the camera sees a change to when the change is displayed on the dashboard) in the neighborhood of 150ms is good enough, 100ms is outstanding but hard to achieve, and anything over 200ms is approaching annoying and results in reduction of usefulness of the driver camera.

 I suggest experimenting with camera and stream settings until you achieve a 15fps frame rate with acceptable bandwidth and image quality.
 Just by moving in front of the camera while watching the video you'll get a sense of how much the latency affects your perception of what's happening.
+A better sense of the latency can be achieved by pointing the camera at the same screen where the video is displayed and doing something in another window.

-Good engineering practice suggests a need for something a bit more rigorous.
-Here is a technique we've used to get a rough measurement of latency.
-Istrongly suggest doing these experiments initially with a wired connection (either ethernet or USB) to the robot or coprocessor.
+The _point-the-camera at the screen_ technique can be further refined to get actual measurements of latency.
+I strongly suggest doing these experiments initially with a wired connection (either ethernet or USB) to the robot or coprocessor.
 WiFi variability just adds confusion.
-Of course, after figuring out satisfactory settings, test it on WiFi and make it work.
+Of course, after figuring out satisfactory settings, test it on WiFi, preferably with the robot radio.

--   Create a program that causes an area about 1cm x 1cm on the driverstation screen to blink at 1 to 2 Hz rate -- it can be a boolean widget in Shuffleboard or SmartDashboard driven by a robot program running on a real robot or in simulation, a separate program running on the laptop computer, maybe a video of something blinking that you play on the computer.
-There's nothing critical about this -- it doesn't have to be strictly periodic, the rate isn't critical, etc. It's just important that it be easy to visually distinguish the two states.
+-   Create a program that causes an area at least 1cm x 1cm on the driverstation screen to blink at 1 to 2 Hz rate -- it can be: a boolean widget on a dashboard driven by a robot program running on a real robot or in simulation; a separate program running on the computer; a video of something blinking that you play on the computer, etc. There's nothing critical about this -- it doesn't have to be strictly periodic, the rate isn't critical, etc. It's just important that it be easy to visually distinguish the two states.

--   Install Open Broadcast Studio and kdenlive.
+-   Install a program that let's you record the screen of your computer.
+I used Open Broadcast Studio (OBS).
+-
 -   Run OBS and configure a video source that captures the screen; a 60Hz frame capture rate is good.

 -   Hook up and configure the camera and stream viewer you want to test.
 Arrange the windows so the camera stream display is close to the blinking area of the screen.
 This is really easy if both are displayed on the same dashboard but even if using a separate blinking program it's not hard.

 -   In OBS start recording.
 Point the camera at the screen so it picks up both the blinking and the camera viewer's display.
 Record for 5-10 blinks.
-Stop the recording and save the file.
+Stop the recording and save the recorded video file (OBS does this automatically when you stop the recording).

--   Run kdenlive and load the recording as a snippet.
-Drag the recording to the project time line.
-Position the cursor at the beginning of the recording.
-While holding down the shift key use the right arrow key to move forward through the recording.
-Each time the blinker changes state, start counting the number of keypresses until the state change is visible in the camera view.
-The number of keypresses multiplied by 1/recordingframerate is the latency.
+-   Install a viewing program that let's you look at video frame by frame.
+I used `kdenlive`.
+This doesn't have to be on the same computer.
+-   Load the video into the viewing program and step through video looking for places where the blinker changes state.
+The number of frames between that point and when the camera image shows the changed state, multiplied by 1/recordingframerate, is the latency.
 Average over a few state changes and you'll have measured the average latency for that configuration.
 It takes much longer to describe than it does to do once the programs are set up.
-[This needs pictures.]

 -   For 30fps recording, 4-6 keypresses cover the range of 130ms-200ms.
 For 60fps, 8-12 keypresses cover that same range.